moeffju/iron-blogger/README.md

 Once everything is configured, the periodical run looks like this:

 ```
-./update-participants.py
 ./scan-feeds.py
 ./weekly-update.py 2013-01-07
+./weekly-email.py 2013-01-07
+./weekly-blogpost.py 2013-01-07
+./update-participants.py
 ```

 You can automate this in a shell script that you run from cron.
-To calculate the correct date to give to `weekly-update.py`, you can use `date`.
+To calculate the correct date to give to `weekly-*.py`, you can use `date`.
 If you don't know how, you should be running the script manually, or maybe not at all.

 ## Adding and removing bloggers

 To add new bloggers, just add them to `bloggers.yml` with the correct `start` date and run `./import-feeds.py`.

 To remove bloggers, either add an `end: YYYY/MM/DD` key to their entry in `bloggers.yml`, or just delete their entry.

+To change someone's twitter nickname, change the key in `bloggers.yml`, their entries in the `legder` file, and the key in the `out/report.xml` file.

+If a blog URL changes, change it in `bloggers.yml` and run `./scan-feeds.py USERNAME`.

 ## Skipping weeks